 Words Ireland is initiating 29 literature mentoring relationships to begin in September 2021.
 Closing date for applications is noon, Thursday 22 July, 2021.
 The opportunity is available to writers of:

-18 of the 23 mentorships are made possible thanks to the generous support and funding of 14 different arts offices, arts centres, libraries and literature organisations.
+Writers from all thirty-two counties can apply.
+23 of the 29 mentorships are made possible thanks to the generous support of 15 different arts offices, arts centres, libraries and literature organisations.
 These are:

 Dublin City Libraries

 The Source Arts Centre, Tipperary

 Wicklow Arts Office

 dlr Arts Office & dlr Libraries

 For a second year running, we’re pleased to announce the Embassy of Colombia in Ireland is supporting a special mentorship, offered to a novelist, who will be mentored by acclaimed Colombian writer Margarita García Robayo.